ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_153_error_code.md

 | 20 (0x14) | Position Limit Reached Error | Y         | Y     | Y           | In position control mode, the current position has moved<br />beyond the Max/Min [Position Limit(76, 84)] + [Position Limit Threshold(38)] range. |

-**Note** : *Hold status indicates that Goal Value Write is not possible while Torque is On.
+**Note** : *The "Hold" state maintains the Torque On status and prevents Goal Value Writes.
 In position and velocity control modes, the current position is maintained after deceleration and stop, while in current control mode, it is in Dynamic Brake mode.
 {: .notice}